drkittendorf/drkittendorf/README.md

 ### ⚡ | Welcome to my GitHubRatory |⚡

-### I'm a Full Stack Web Developer committed to continuous learning and honing existing skills.
+### I'm a Full Stack Web Developer committed to continuous learning.
-### The projects you see here reflect some of that growth and desire to improve.
+### Find here ideas, concepts, projects, & remanants.
 ###
 ### Thank You for visiting my GitHub!
+Feel free to look around or contact me about things code related.
 ### Dale

 <br>